Dr. Michael Tomasello

 Kayley is a sophomore from Birmingham, AL. She intends to major in Psychology with a minor in French.
 She loves working with kids and is interested in personality development as well as social aspects of development.

-Yeonju is a sophomore (junior by fall) from Seoul, South Korea.
+Yeonju is a junior from Seoul, South Korea.
 She is majoring in Psychology, minoring in Music and pursuing the Human Development Certificate.
 She is particularly interested in developmental psychology and its implications for education.
 During her free time, Yeonju likes to play the violin, discuss social issues with friends, and bake.

-Ainsley Buck – Ainsley is a freshman from Connecticut.
+Ainsley is a freshman from Connecticut.
 She is an intended Psychology major with additional interests in Global Health and Child Policy.
-Ainsley loves working with kids and teaches kids’ dance and skating classes.
-Much of her free time is spent in a dance studio.
+Her current research interests include children’s empathy development and emotional literacy, as well as their interactions with child mental health and sensitivity levels.
+Ainsley loves working with kids and teaches kids’ dance and skating classes and has worked as a preschool teaching assistant for many of the past summers.
+In her free time, she dances and loves to bake.

 Rachel Gallegos (Honor’s Thesis RA 2017); Chandler Cissel (RA 2017); Emma Koltun-Baker (RA 2017); Abby Muehlstein (RA 2017); Mackenzie Roberts (RA 2017); Julia Weber (RA 2017); Fernando Moreno (Visiting Scholar 2017); Andrea Lin (RA 2017); Leila Milanfar (RA 2017); Paige Scarbrough (Lab Manager 2016- 2018); Amy Zhang (HS RA 2018)